The Four Troublesome Heads

-The Four Troublesome Heads (Un homme de têtes, literally "A Man of Heads"), also known as Four Heads Are Better Than One, is an 1898 French silent film directed by Georges Méliès.
+The Four Troublesome Heads (Un homme de têtes, literally "A Man of Heads"), also known as Four Heads Are Better Than One, is an 1898 French silent trick film directed by Georges Méliès.

 Plot

 A magician enters the frame and stands between two tables.
 He removes his own head and puts it on one of the tables, where it starts talking and looking around.
 The magician repeats the action twice, with a new head appearing on his shoulders each time, until four identical heads are presented at once.
 The magician then plays a banjo, and all four heads sing along.
 He then bashes two of the heads with his banjo over their obnoxious singing, making them disappear.
 He then takes off his head and tosses it aside before taking the other head from the second table, tossing it in the air and it lands back onto his neck.
 He bows to the viewers, bids them farewell and then strolls off.